 Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all funds.
-All annual appropriations lapse at fiscal yearend.
+All annual appropriations lapse at fiscal year-end.
 The operating budget includes proposed expenditures and the means of financing them for the upcoming year, along with estimates for the current year and actual data for the preceding year.

-Budgets are required by Colorado State Statutes for all funds.
-Prior to the fiscal year end, management submits to the Board of Directors a proposed budget for all funds for the fiscal year commencing the following July 1.
+Budgets are required by Colorado State Statute for all funds.
+Management submits to the Board of Directors a proposed budget for all funds for the fiscal year commencing the following July 1.
 The budget includes proposed expenditures and the means of financing them.
+Public hearings are conducted by the Board of Directors to obtain taxpayer comments.
 Prior to June 30, the budget is adopted by formal resolution.